 NASW Is Your Most Powerful Social Work Resource

 NASW deeply appreciates your commitment to the social work profession, and to the people and communities you serve.
-We are working hard to keep social workers safe, advocating for flexible telehealth options, personal protective equipment (PPE), and hazard pay.
+We are working hard to keep social workers safe and prepared during public health emergencies, and beyond.
+We're advocating for permanent telehealth flexibility, license portability, personal protective equipment (PPE) and hazard pay, and widespread economic relief.

 We need you as our member to continue this work.

 Like you, we care about your safety; equitable access to health and mental health services; meals and emotional support for children during school closures; the increased risk for neglect and violence due to social isolation; the effect of the virus on vulnerable communities; growing unemployment; and the health and safety of our own families.

 COVID-19 Resources for Social Workers

 Many of you are essential workers serving on the frontlines of this pandemic.
 We understand your difficulties and sacrifices, and we want to continue serving

 Your membership enables NASW to provide resources that are reliable, timely, and critical for social workers in public health emergencies such as the coronavirus.
 If you haven’t already done so, visit NASW’s webpage dedicated to COVID-19 and social work practice.
 You’ll find the latest updates on policy and advocacy, changes affecting teletherapy, tips on adjusting your practice and supporting clients during the pandemic, ethics guidelines, and self-care resources.

 Also visit your Chapter website for the most relevant information for social workers in your area.

 current crisis has affected your ability to pay membership dues,